docker-archive/deploykit/docs/plugin/metadata/vars/README.md

 }
 ```

-Not shown above, your terminal show show color differences of the change.
+Not shown above, your terminal should show color differences of the change.
 Using the `-c` option will
 commit the change (which has the hash `0d2e7576bafc24c7f07839f77fad6952`):

 ```shell